by Tammy Honaman, Author, Jewelry-Making Expert and Educator,

 Reposition the pliers so they are horizontal again, with one barrel in the loop and one out and to the right.
 With chain-nose pliers, or your free hand, grasp the tip of the wire and direct it behind the length of wire extending below the loop you just created.

-Open the loop slightly and slide onto your chain or finding; close the loop.
+Before finishing the second loop, open the loop slightly and slide onto your chain or finding; close the loop.

 Grip across the loop with your chain-nose pliers.